Xactly Alternative: Modern Commission Management vs Legacy ICM

 CaptivateIQ

-How it works: CaptivateIQ's SmartGrid calculation engine handles enterprise-grade plan complexity.
-Territory overlays, multi-currency plans, MBO components, custom crediting rules, and highly complex tiered structures — this is the platform's core capability.
-Implementations involve professional services and typically run 4–12 weeks.
+How it works: CaptivateIQ's SmartGrid calculation engine handles enterprise-grade plan complexity — territory overlays, multi-currency, MBO components, custom crediting rules — at scale.
+Integrations cover Salesforce, HubSpot, Workday, NetSuite, and 15+ other enterprise systems.
+Implementations typically run 8–12 weeks.

 What it does well: